Charles S. Abbey

 - Died April 27, 1926 in San Francisco, CA USA

-Charlie Abbey played five years for Washington Senators teams that were always under .500.
-His best season with the bat was in 1894 when he hit .314 on a team that hit .287 (the league hit .309).
-He also had 18 triples and 31 stolen bases that year, along with 26 outfield assists.
+Charlie Abbey was the first native Nebraskan to play big league ball.
+He played five seasons for Washington Senators teams that were always under .500.
+His best season with the bat was in 1894 when he hit .314/.389/.472 with 18 triples, 31 steals and 26 outfield assists in 129 games.

 - 100 RBI Seasons: 1 (1894)